mardom/Denario/examples/GW231123/input.md

 'phi_jl': Azimuthal angle between the total and orbital angular momentum (called spin azimuth) 'log_likelihood': Log-likelihood of the samples

 Use state-of-the-art methods to analyze the data.
 For every step, make plots and save the data you generate, as it may be used for other steps.
 When writing the code, write some lines to indicate whether the execution was successful or not.
 Join plots that are similar.
 Do not create dummy data.
+Do not include more than 10 figures in the paper.
+You have access to 8 cpus; for computationally heavy tasks, try to use all of them.